 Explore Pulmonary Hypertension

 The World Health Organization divides pulmonary hypertension (PH) into five groups.
-These groups are organized based on the cause of the condition.
+These groups are organized based on the cause of the condition and treatment options.

-In all groups, the average pressure in the pulmonary arteries is higher than 25 mmHg at rest or 30 mmHg during physical activity.
+In all groups, the average pressure in the pulmonary arteries is 25 mmHg or higher.
 The pressure in normal pulmonary arteries is 8–20 mmHg at rest.

 (Note that group 1 is called pulmonary arterial hypertension (PAH) and groups 2 through 5 are called pulmonary hypertension.
 However, together all groups are called pulmonary hypertension.)

 Group 1 PAH includes:

 Group 2 includes PH with left heart disease.
 Conditions that affect the left side of the heart, such as mitral valve disease or long-term high blood pressure, can cause left heart disease and PH.
 Left heart disease is likely the most common cause of PH.

 Group 3 includes PH associated with lung diseases, such as COPD (chronic obstructive pulmonary disease) and interstitial (IN-ter-STISH-al) lung diseases.
 Interstitial lung diseases cause scarring of the lung tissue.